ivanZanardi/hypersonicfoam/README.md

 + *hy2Foam*: a CFD solver for hypersonic reacting flows;
 + *hy2MhdFoam*: the *hy2Foam* solver with additional MagnetoHydroDynamics (MHD) capabilities.

-Compared to the original version, the code has been modified by perfecting or implementing from scratch the following new features:
+Compared to the original version, the code has been modified by improving or implementing from scratch the following new features:

 + Kurganov scheme calculation capability for the convective term in species conservation equations [1];
 + Electronic energy reactive source term generated during the ionization process [2];